ant-media/ant-media-documentation/docs/guides/recording-live-streams/media-push-plugin.md

 ### How to use Composite Layout
 - Start the Composite Layout
-Call the below REST API to Start Composite layout.This will load the Compsite layout page on server side and join the specified room.
+Media Push will load the composite layout page , the page will then join the specified room.the captured stream will be availble on the server.
    ```
    curl -i -X POST -H "Accept: Application/json" -H "Content-Type: application/json" "https://<ant-media-server-domain>/<your-webapp-name>/rest/v1/media-push/start"  -d '{"url": "https://<ant-media-server-domain>/<your-webapp-name>/composite_layout.html?roomId=<room-name>&publisherId=<composite-layout-publisher-id>", "width": 1280, "height": 720}'
    ```